Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 Because Austedo, Austedo XR, and other VMAT2 inhibitors may worsen mood, cognitive function, rigidity, and functional capacity — which are already affected by Huntington’s itself — it may be difficult to distinguish between treatment side effects and disease progression.

-Clinicians should periodically assess the need for these therapies by analyzing their effect on chorea and their potential side effects, as well as by reducing the dose or stopping the therapy to discriminate side effects from disease progression.
+Clinicians should periodically assess the need for prescribed therapies by analyzing their effect on chorea and their potential side effects, as well as by reducing the dose or stopping the therapy to discriminate side effects from disease progression.

 Abnormal heart rhythms